ioos/Cloud-Sandbox/DEPLOYMENT.md

 ```

-### AMI for the compute nodes
+### Amazon Machine Image (AMI) for the compute nodes
 This is done automatically.
-The AMI ID will be found at the end of the log at /tmp/setup.log
+The AMI ID will be found at the end of the setup.log file.
 It can also be found in the AWS console or via the AWS CLI.
 This AMI ID will be needed to run the models.

 ### Optional: After setting everything up, you can change the instance type to something smaller